-Yes, you can take a legally prescribed medication like Suboxone while in most probation programs.
+Yes, you can take a legally prescribed medication for opioid use disorder like Suboxone while in most probation programs.
 Your lawyer and probation team should help you understand the terms of your release and what you must do to comply.

 More than 3 million people were in probation programs in 2020.
 Each program has individualized rules and conditions to follow.
-It’s impossible to make general statements about how each program works and what it can do, however most programs do of course permit individuals to be on Suboxone treatment so long as they have a valid prescription from a licensed provider.
+It’s impossible to make general statements about how each program works and what they will and will not do; however, most programs do permit individuals to be on Suboxone treatment so long as they have a valid prescription from a licensed provider.

 Work with your lawyer and probation officers to understand the terms of your probation.

 Many states restrict Suboxone and other drugs to those who can demonstrate an “absolute need.”
-Your doctor may need to submit paperwork outlining why you need this medication and verifying that you are receiving it legally.
+Your doctor may need to submit paperwork outlining why you need this medication for opioid use disorder and verifying that you are receiving it legally.

 Don’t put your freedom on the line.
 Follow your doctor’s instructions and continue taking your medication as directed.

 Many people who enter drug treatment programs do so in response to legal pressure.
-So-called “drug courts'' can sometimes offer treatment programs, including MAT, in lieu of jail time.
-These treatment programs can provide effective rehabilitation instead of jail time.
+So-called “drug courts” can sometimes offer treatment programs, including Medication for Addiction Treatment (MAT), in lieu of jail time.
+These treatment programs can provide effective rehabilitation that helps promote positive change.

-In one study, 66% of people in drug courts were rearrested within the next two years; 81% of those in traditional programs were rearrested.
+In one study, 66% of people in drug courts were rearrested within the next two years.
+While this number may seem high, consider the fact that 81% of those who didn’t participate in a drug court were rearrested.